gratipay/inside.gratipay.com/README.md

 **NOTE**: The quickstart may not work until vendorized `virtualenv` + `pip` are upgraded to latest versions that can handle wheels.
-So, for now create virtualenv manually and install dependencies with:
+So, for now you can create virtualenv, install dependencies and run manually with:

 ```
+virtualenv env
-pip install -f vendor -r requirements.txt
+./env/bin/pip install -f vendor -r requirements.txt
+./env/bin/python startapp.py
 ```